-We are currently generating revenue from our Roche collaboration and have historically generated revenue from our AbbVie collaboration (which was terminated in May 2020) but have not generated any product revenue since our inception and do not expect to generate any product revenue unless we receive regulatory approval for our product candidates, if ever.
-We believe that our cash, cash equivalents, and marketable securities as of December 31, 2021, will be sufficient to meet our anticipated cash requirements for at least the next 12 months from the date of this filing.
+We are currently generating revenue from our Roche collaboration and have historically generated revenue from previous collaborations, but have not generated any product revenue since our inception and do not expect to generate any product revenue unless we receive regulatory approval for our product candidates.
+We believe that our cash, cash equivalents, and short-term marketable securities as of December 31, 2022, will be sufficient to meet our anticipated cash requirements for at least the next 12 months from the date of this filing.
+Specifically, based on our current forecast, our existing cash, cash equivalents and short-term marketable securities balances are expected to provide a cash runway extending into the second half of fiscal 2024.
 Our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially and negatively as a result of a number of factors, including the factors discussed in the section entitled "Risk Factors" in this Annual Report on Form 10-K. We have based our estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.